James Arthur Ray: Investigation and conviction on charges of negligent homicide

 Following the deaths, Ray refused to speak to authorities and immediately left Arizona.
 According to participants in the heat endurance exercise (which was misrepresented by both Ray and his organization as a "Native American sweat lodge ceremony"), a note was left that said Ray was unavailable—as he was in "prayer and meditation".
 Ray later confirmed, during a 2013 interview with Piers Morgan, that he fled the scene rather than staying to assist with the aftermath, because "I was scared."

 Investigations were commenced by the Yavapai County Sheriff department.
 Initial investigations concerned construction of the "sweat lodge" structure which, according to investigators, was constructed by a local (non-Native American) group under hire.
 Jack Judd, the county building safety manager, said that there was no record of a permit or an application for a permit to build the exceptionally large and nontraditional structure used for the "sweat lodge" event.

 On October 15, 2009, after extensive interviews with participants and ancillary witnesses, the Yavapai County sheriff's office upgraded the level of the investigations into the deaths of James Shore and Kirby Brown to a 'homicide investigation'.
 Officials claimed the nontraditional "sweat lodge" structure lacked the necessary building permits.
 Print media began reporting that Ray conducted a conference call with some victims, one of whom recorded the call and provided it to the AP.
-During this call, a self-described channeler said that they had communicated with the dead and they had said they "were having so much fun" out of their bodies that they didn't want to return.
+During this call, a self-described channeler said that they had communicated with the dead and they had said they "were having so much fun" out of their bodies that they did not want to return.
 On October 27, Minnesota Senator Amy Klobuchar asked the U.S. Department of Justice and the Federal Trade Commission (FTC) to investigate the event to complement the local investigations.
 On October 30, a wrongful death lawsuit claiming negligence, negligent misrepresentation, fraud and other actions on the part of Ray and the site owners was filed for the family of Liz Neuman.
 A similar action was filed for Sidney Spencer who was seriously injured.
 The suits sought compensatory and punitive damages alleging that defendants failed to provide adequate prior warnings, to monitor the participants' well being in the "sweat lodge", and to provide medical treatment.
 On November 10, Dennis Mehravar, an injured attendee from Canada, joined the Spencer suit.